 It was 2pm on my second day on the 100 mile South Downs Way (SDW) and everything hurt.
-My knees felt like they might give out, my backpack was starting to bruise my hips and my left foot gave me a shock of pain every time I placed it on the ground.
+My knees felt like they might give out.
+My backpack was starting to bruise my hips.
+My left foot gave me a shock of pain every time I placed it on the ground.
 I also had not seen anyone else for over three hours so there were no distractions from my suffering.
 Looking at my map, I calculated that I was only 9 miles into my second 20-mile day which meant that I was not going to make my destination in the daylight.
 It was at this moment I decided to quit.

 My Original South Downs Way Plan vs What I Actually Did